 He who makes the other react controls the game.

 Tim Grover says that top performers make others measure up to them, not the other way around.

 Don’t ask yourself how to deal with ahole then, think how hard it will be for ahole to deal with you instead.

 This is mostly a mental attitude of course.

-It’s key, not just to dealing with a bad boss, but in life, that you stand guard at the gates of your mind.
+It’s crucial not just to deal with a bad boss, but in life, that you stand guard at the gates of your mind.